petraratkai/ISSIE_DrawBlock/README-tl319.md

    b. makeInitialSegmentsList as a result of makeInitialWireVerticesList being simplified a significant amount of the logic for this function could be removed so that it directly does what it states, creates an initial segment list.

+   c.
+Each singleWire_____View function was also changed to correctly render the bit width in relation to the new orientation.

-   c. these functions were used in conjunction with section 2 in order to allow for an arbitrary orientaiton of starting point as well.
+   d. these functions were used in conjunction with section 2 in order to allow for an arbitrary orientaiton of starting point as well.